 (iii) The responsibility to protect and supervise a child and to provide the child with food, shelter, education, and ordinary medical care.

-(iv) The authority to make decisions which concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the Armed Forces of the United States, and the authority to represent the child in legal actions.
+(iv) The authority to make decisions which concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the U.S. Armed Forces, and the authority to represent the child in legal actions.